sharetribe/flex-docs/src/docs/cookbook/cookbook-payments/enable-payment-intents-in-ftw/index.md

 ---
-title: How to take PaymentIntents into use
+title: Enable PaymentIntents
-slug: how-to-take-payment-intents-into-use
+slug: enable-payment-intents
 updated: 2019-10-03
-category: guides
+category: cookbook-payments
 ingress:
   Overview of how Stripe PaymentIntents work in FTW, and how you can change older FTW version to support for Strong Customer Authentication